gsell/modules/doc/source/module.rst

   sub-command when changing this configuration option from its default value.
   See :envvar:`MODULES_PAGER` description for details.

+ .. mconfig:: path_entry_reorder

+  Change order of entry in a path-like environment variable, when :mfcmd:`prepend-path`, :mfcmd:`append-path` or :subcmd:`use` target a path entry that is already defined in the environment variable.

+  The default behavior of :mfcmd:`prepend-path`, :mfcmd:`append-path` and :subcmd:`use` is not to update the value if a path-like environment variable, if they target a path entry that is already defined in the environment variable.
+If this config option is set to 1, an existing path entry is moved to the beginning respective end unless duplicates are allowed.
+This is the default behavior of Lmod.

+  Default value is 0.
+It can be changed at installation time with :instopt:`--with-path-entry-reorder` option.
+The :envvar:`MODULES_PATH_ENTRY_REORDER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_PATH_ENTRY_REORDER` description for details.

+  .. only:: html

+     .. versionadded:: 5.x

  .. mconfig:: protected_envvars

   Prevents any modification of listed environment variables (colon `:`